magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 learned in previous tutorials.

-Before starting the IFDE (Immediate Feedback Development Environment), we first want add the latest available Reagent library to the `build.boot` of the `modern-cljs` project.
+Before starting the IFDE (Immediate Feedback Development Environment), we first want to add the latest available Reagent library to the `build.boot` of the `modern-cljs` project.

 ```clojure